aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to XLSB via Java" h2="Convert EPUB file to XLSB by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to XLSB conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to XLSB by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate EPUB to XLSB conversion feature in their Java applications.
+This two-step process starts with the use of Aspose.PDF for Java to render EPUB to XLSX.
+Aspose.PDF for Java is a powerful API that enables developers to create, edit, convert, and manipulate PDF documents in Java applications.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, and more.

+Once the EPUB file is converted to XLSX, the second step is to convert XLSX to XLSB.
+This can be done by using Spreadsheet Programming API Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in Java applications.
+It supports a wide range of features such as data import/export, formula calculation, charting, and more.

+By using Aspose.Total for Java, developers can easily integrate EPUB to XLSB conversion feature in their Java applications.
+It provides a comprehensive suite of APIs that enables developers to render EPUB to XLSX and then convert XLSX to XLSB.
+Aspose.PDF for Java and Aspose.Cells for Java are the two APIs that are used in this two-step process.
+Both of these APIs are powerful and feature-rich, and they enable developers to create, edit, convert, and manipulate PDF documents and spreadsheets in Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}